mighty-gerbils/gerbil/doc/reference/interface.md

 (interface A
   (f ...))

-(interface (B a)
+(interface (B A)
  ...)

 (def b (B ...))

-;; what not to do:
+;; what not to do, as it would incur a performance penalty and allocate a temporary instance:
 (A-f b ...)

-;; what to do:
+;; what to do for better performance:
 (B-f b ...)
 ```

 ### Use unchecked methods when you know the exact type

-If you know the exact type of an instance, you can ellide the checked cast by calling
+If you know the exact type of an instance, you can elide the checked cast by calling
 the unchecked method.

 Note: if you get this wrong and the type is not the right instance, there will be dragons.